 Depending on the results of the geotechnical evaluations, the applicant would obtain a Water Appropriation Permit from MNDNR if groundwater dewatering activities would be greater than 10,000 gallons of water per day or 1 million gallons per year.
+The project SWPPP would outline BMPs for sediment controls (for example, a filter bag) so sediment-laden waters are not discharged directly onto the surface and erosion controls (for example, use of well-vegetated upland areas) to promote infiltration and avoid erosion during discharge.

 The applicant would assess any wells identified within the ROW during project construction to determine if they are open, and seal them, if necessary, in accordance with MDH requirements.
+They would also place project components, so they adhere to the MDH isolation distance from a water supply well rule (reference (181)).

 Indirect impacts to groundwater can be mitigated by avoiding or minimizing impacts to surface waters.
 Measures to control soil erosion and sedimentation would be implemented during construction activities.
+Direct impacts to groundwater, that is, leaching from concrete foundations where groundwater is present is difficult to mitigate.
+Dewatering might minimize potential impacts.
+Should dewatering be required, the applicant would work with MPCA to minimize runoff to surface and groundwater.

+At the time of decommissioning, concrete foundations would be managed in accordance with MPCA and county solid waste regulations.
 Several DWSMAs/WHPAs are crossed by the route alternatives.
 Associated wellhead protection plans should be reviewed by the applicant.
 During construction, the applicant would store materials including fuel and gasoline in sealed containers to prevent spills, leaks, or other discharges to soil and groundwater in accordance with the SWPPP.